elabftw/elabdoc/doc/import-export.rst

 .. code-block:: bash

-   docker exec -it -u nginx:nginx elabftw bin/console import:compounds -h
+   docker exec -it elabftw bin/console import:compounds -h

 The file must be available inside the container at /elabftw/exports.
 Use the following to copy your file into the container: